nasa/HDTN/README.md

 ```
 microk8s kubectl exec -it container_name -- bash
 ```
-When. your finished working with this deployment, delete it using:
+When you're finished working with this deployment, delete it using:
 ```
 microk8s kubectl delete deployment hdtn-deployment
 ```